 Resources in Workspace ONE UEM powered by AirWatch are like puzzle pieces. representing individual elements you install or configure on devices.
-Resources include apps & books, profiles, updates, sensors, scripts, and installation orders.
-The picture they combine to make is the secure, reliable, day-to-day functioning of your mobile enterprise.
+Resources include apps & books, profiles, updates, sensors, scripts, time windows, and installation orders.
+When pieced together, the picture they make is the secure and reliable functioning of your mobile fleet.

 Apps & Books